majlindavdylaj/lindi/README.md

 # Lindi

 Lindi is a lightweight and reactive state management library for Flutter that simplifies building applications with dynamic UI updates.
-It enables developers to manage state using `LindiViewModel` and provides powerful widget like `LindiBuilder` to listen and react to changes in state.
+It enables developers to manage state using `LindiViewModel` and provides powerful widgets like `LindiBuilder` to listen and react to changes in state.

 ## Features

 - Easy state management with `LindiViewModel`.
-- Reactivity using `LindiBuilder` for single and multiple state.
+- Reactivity using `LindiBuilder` for single and multiple states.
 - Global dependency injection.
 - Lightweight, intuitive, and easy to integrate.